GreepTheSheep/speedrun.js/docs/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check this documentation.

-If you want to make a PR, please test it using ESLint or running a example before creating this PR.
+If you want to make a PR, please test it using ESLint `npm test` or running a example before creating this PR.
 Thanks!

 ### Help